-Other factors that may cause increase in uric acid level include:
+Other factors that may cause an increase in uric acid level include:

 Uric acid is a byproduct of fructose metabolism.

-What happens when the uric acid levels go high?
+What happens if uric acid levels go high?

 Uric acid crystals deposited in the joints can cause swelling, pain, stiffness and impaired movement.
 High uric acid levels are linked to the development of the inflammatory metabolic disorder gout.

 The Solution: Focus on lifestyle changes to reduce the risk